 How to Find a Therapist Who Practices the Maudsley Approach

-Providers of the Maudsley Method should have undergone training through courses, supervision, and field experience at a clinic or hospital that provides MFBT to AN patients and their families.
+Providers of the Maudsley Method should have undergone training through courses, supervision, and field experience at a clinic or hospital that provides MFBT to patients with anorexia and their families.
 Another way to be trained in utilizing MFBT is receiving an online training and certification for MFBT through an accredited website.

 Additionally, major hospitals that implement evidence-based treatment for eating disorders will also conduct MFBT.
 Another way to find an MFBT therapist is through a pediatrician or adolescent medical doctor who specializes in the treatment of eating disorders, as they typically have clinicians they refer their patients to.